Red Sox vs. Diamondbacks Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 56 hits with 16 doubles, a triple, five home runs, 18 walks and 20 RBI.
-He's also stolen three bases.
+- Verdugo has 16 doubles, a triple, five home runs, 20 walks and 20 RBI (56 total hits).
+He has stolen three bases.

 Verdugo Recent Games